 Wall thickness: 3 mm

-It is recommended to close your minirhizotron observation tubes on both sides to prevent water, dust and daylight to enter.
-We can supply (removable) end caps or produce all possible types of permanent seals (bottom only).
-Please note, the automatic VSI MR systems for horizontally installed tubes require special end-caps to position the gear rack.
-If installed in non-temperate ecosystems, an extra insulation of the protruding MR-T part is recommended to minimise changes in soil temperature around tubes.
-In any case, light should be excluded from entering protruding parts by applying an opaque foil to those sections.
-Machine-readable tags glued to the top of each tube can be used by certain VSI MR camera devices for automatic tube detection and programming of locations (in the automatic systems).
-Standard tube length are 33, 66, 100 and 200 cm; other length are available on request and costs for cutting to length apply.
-Please see below for design examples of refined minirhizotron observation tubes.
+It is recommended that your Minirhizotron observation tubes are sealed at both ends to prevent the ingress of water, dust and daylight.
+We can supply (removable) end caps or manufacture all types of permanent seals (bottom only).
+Please note that the automatic VSI Minirhizotron camera systems for horizontally installed tubes require bottom caps with insets to position the camera (see below).
+When installed in non-temperate ecosystems, additional insulation of the protruding MR observation tube section is recommended to minimise ground temperature variations around the tubes.
+In any case, light should be prevented from entering protruding parts by applying an opaque film / foil to the protruding sections.
+Machine-readable tags affixed to the top of each pipe can be used by the VSI AC-19 MR camera units for automatic tube detection and location programming (in semi-automatic systems).
+Tubes used with VSI Minirhizoron cameras should hold a small hole close to the top to define the zero-position of the manual (MS-190) or automatic (AC-21) minirhizotron cameras; we can drill this hole or deliver a drill jig (also available in the web store) for self-installation.
+Standard tube lengths are 50, 60, 70, 100 and 200 cm, custom lengths are available on request.
+Note: the AC-21 requires 50 or 100 cm-long MR tubes.
+Please see below for examples of refined Minirhizotron observation tubes.

-Poly(methyl methacrylate) (PMMA), also known as acrylic or acrylic glass as well as by the trade names Crylux, Plexiglas, Acrylite, Lucite, and Perspex among several others, is a transparent thermoplastic often used as a lightweight and shatter-resistant alternative to glass.
-Its environmental stability (UV and weathering) is superior to most other plastics and PMMA is therefore the material of choice for outdoor applications such as root observation tubes.
-A review on the influence of minirhizotron tube materials on root production and turnover revealed that data from acrylic MR tubes matches standing root biomass more closely than using butyrate MR-T. For both plastics, chemical reactions on the surfaces and the release of small molecular weight chemicals are possible, but probably more common for butyrate (see Withington et al. 2003, New Phytol. for details).
+Poly(methyl methacrylate) (PMMA), also known as acrylic or plexiglass, and by the trade names Crylux, Plexiglas, Acrylite, Lucite, and Perspex, among others, is a transparent thermoplastic often used as a lightweight and shatter-resistant alternative to glass.
+Its environmental stability (UV and weathering) is superior to most other plastics, making PMMA the material of choice for outdoor applications such as minirhizotron tubes (and ex situ rhizobox root observation systems).
+A review of the influence of minirhizotron tube materials on root production and turnover showed that data from acrylic MR tubes were more consistent with standing root biomass than those from butyrate MR-T. With both plastics, chemical reactions on the surfaces and the release of low molecular weight chemicals are possible, but probably more common with butyrate (see Withington et al. 2003, New Phytol.).